A moderately easy hike with great views, a step back into Hanover ski history, and visit to a rare set of ruins.

 - Turn R on Ruddsboro Road and drive 1.8 miles

 - Turn R just past large red barn on R, onto Moose Mountain Lodge Road (not marked)

 - Drive 0.8 miles to top of road.
 Park at the marked trailhead parking area just past the beaver dam.

 - Foot travel only.
 Dogs welcome if under close control.

 - Bring binoculars and bird book for viewing waterfowl on Mill Pond and exploring distant views.

-- This hike celebrates the nearly half-century history of Moose Mountain Lodge’s stewardship by the Shumway Family and explores the wild ridge of the mountain on trails they maintained.
-We will view the Lodge from an overlook; please note that the Lodge is privately owned.
+- This hike celebrates the history of Moose Mountain Lodge and explores the wild ridge of the mountain.
+We will view the former Lodge site from an overlook; please note that the site is privately owned.

 - The route visits part of a 3,800-acre block of protected higher-elevation wildlife habitat on Moose Mountain.